darkdarcool/ConsoleAssisterDocs-/README.md

 This repository contains the [documentation](https://replapi-it-docs.vercel.app) for the [ReplAPI.it](https://www.npmjs.com/package/replapi-it) package!

-You can run this repo forking a copy and performing:
+You can run this repo by forking a copy and performing:

 ```
 npm install